Trump wants hidden call logs and assistant notes from Jan 6 panel - ExBulletin

 Trump wants hidden call logs and assistant notes from Jan 6 panel

-Former US President Donald Trump tries to prevent documents including call logs, drafts of remarks and speeches, and handwritten notes from his chief of staff regarding the January 6 Capitol uprising from being released to the riot committee, the National Archives revealed in a court filing early Saturday.
+Former President Donald Trump is trying to prevent documents, including call logs, drafts of remarks and speeches, and handwritten notes from his chief of staff regarding the January 6 Capitol uprising, from being released to the riot investigative committee, the National Archives revealed in court. early Saturday deposit.

-Trump has filed a lawsuit to prevent the National Archives from transmitting these documents, and thousands more, to the House committee investigating the attack.
-President Joe Biden has refused to assert executive privilege over most of Trump’s files after determining that it is “not in the best interest of the United States.”
+Mr. Trump has filed a lawsuit to prevent the National Archives from transmitting these documents, and thousands more, to the House committee investigating the attack.
+President Joe Biden has refused to assert executive privilege over most of Mr. Trump’s files after determining that it is “not in the best interests of the United States.”

-Saturday’s filing, which was part of the National Archives and Record Administration’s opposition to Trump’s trial, details the agency’s efforts to identify the Trump White House documents in response to a broad demand for 13 House committee pages for documents relating to the insurgency and Trump’s efforts to undermine the legitimacy of the 2020 presidential election.
+Saturday’s filing, which was part of the National Archives and Record Administration’s opposition to Mr. Trump’s trial, details the agency’s efforts to identify the Trump White House documents in response to a broad demand 13 pages of the Chamber. commission for documents relating to the insurgency and Mr. Trump’s efforts to undermine the legitimacy of the 2020 presidential election.

 The document offers a first glimpse of the type of documents that may soon be submitted to the committee for its investigation.

+Former President Donald Trump speaks at his Save America rally in Perry, Georgia on September 25, 2021.
+Ben Gray / AP

-Billy Laster, the director of the National Archives’ White House liaison division, wrote that among the particular documents Trump sought to block are 30 pages of “daily presidential papers, schedules, appointment information showing visitors to the White House, activity logs, calls logs and switchboard team change checklists showing calls to the president and vice president, all specifically for or encompassing January 6, 2021; 13 pages of “draft speeches, remarks and correspondence regarding the events of January 6, 2021; and” three handwritten notes regarding the events of January 6 from the files of (former White House chief of staff Mark) Meadows ” .
+Billy Laster, director of the White House National Archives Liaison Division, wrote that among the particular documents Mr. Trump sought to block are 30 pages of “daily presidential papers, schedules, appointment information showing you visitors to the White House, activity logs, call logs and switchboard extension checklists showing calls to the president and vice president, all specifically for or encompassing January 6 2021; 13 pages of “drafts of speeches, remarks and correspondence regarding the events of January 6, 2021; and” three handwritten notes regarding the events of January 6 from the files of (former White House chief of staff, Mark) Meadows “.

-Trump also attempted to exercise executive privilege on the pages of the binder of talking points and statements by former White House press secretary Kayleigh McEnany “primarily regarding allegations of electoral fraud, election security and d ‘other matters concerning the 2020 elections “.
+Mr Trump also attempted to exercise executive privilege on the pages of the talking point binders and statements by former White House press secretary Kayleigh McEnany “primarily regarding allegations of electoral fraud, election security and other matters concerning the 2020 elections “.

 Other documents included a handwritten note from Meadows files “listing potential or scheduled briefings and phone calls regarding January 6 certification and other electoral matters” and “a draft decree on the subject of integrity of elections ”.